cmsc733/cmsc733.github.io/hw1.md

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder and should of a conference quality paper.
 - Present images of checkerboard after rectification and reprojection of corners on rectified image.
 - Present the value of re-projection error.
+- Clearly, specify the $K$ matrix in the report.

 <a name='coll'></a>
 ## 7. Collaboration Policy